 - The Jeffers Foundation: Environmental Stewardship Through Education

 - Minnesota School Gardens: A Guide to Gardening and Plant Science Featuring 31 K-12 lessons linked to the Minnesota Academic Standards

 - Project Learning Tree: Empowering Educators, Inspiring Youth

 - Charlotte Martin Foundation

-Some of the deadlines for 2014-15 applications may have closed, but most of these grant opportunities come annually so use these sites as resources to prepare future proposals and wait for the application to re-open for 2015-16 applications.
+Some of the deadlines for this year's applications may have closed, but most of these grant opportunities come annually so use these sites as resources to prepare future proposals and wait for the application to re-open for next year's applications.